Faculty & Instructors

 Internal Affairs: Policy, Practice & Legal Considerations

-Major Jamey Schwab currently serves as the commander of the Louisville Metro Police Department's Special Investigations Division.
+Major Jamey Schwab (Ret.) recently retired as the commander of the Louisville Metro Police Department's Special Investigations Division.

 Schwab began his law enforcement career with the Louisville Division of Police in 1998, where he served in the 1st and 5th Districts as a patrol officer and before going on to work as a detective in both the Domestic Violence Unit and Crimes Against Children Unit.
 After promotion to Sergeant in 2005, he served in the Louisville Metro Police Department's 5th Patrol Division as a patrol supervisor, division resource sergeant, and a criminal investigations sergeant.
 He was promoted to Lieutenant in 2014 and served in the 4th Patrol Division, the Chief's Office, and as commander of the Community Policing Unit.
 He was promoted to Major in 2017 and commanded the 8th Patrol Division before entering his present assignment.
 As commander of the Special Investigations Division he oversees the operations of both the Public Integrity Unit and Professional Standards Unit.